Time spent in Sweden on a student permit or on a working holiday visa does not generally count towards the time needed for permanent residence.

 There are also special regulations about keeping your right of residence in certain cases.
 Contact us for more details.
-However, Having a permanent residence permit does not entitle you to

 Having a Swedish citizenship (instead of a PUT) will make it a lot easier if you wish to move to another EU country.
 It is possible – yet more complicated – to live in another EU country with a Swedish PUT.